Raf Manji: Political career

-Manji contested the seat of Ilam, which had been a safe seat for the National Party, as an independent at the 2017 New Zealand general election.
+Manji contested the electorate of Ilam, which had been a safe seat for the National Party, as an independent at the 2017 New Zealand general election.
 He campaigned on a platform of being a voice for Christchurch during its recovery from the 2011 Christchurch earthquake, including promoting the idea of an investment fund for local housing, and Christchurch bidding to host the 2026 Commonwealth Games.
-Manji polled well behind incumbent National Party MP Gerry Brownlee, but came second, polling ahead of the Labour Party candidate.
+Manji polled well, coming second behind incumbent National Party MP Gerry Brownlee, and ahead of the Labour Party candidate.

 He retired from the Christchurch City Council at the 2019 New Zealand local elections.

 Following the 2019 Christchurch mosque shootings Manji suggested that inequality resulting from financial deregulation had helped radicalise alt-right terrorism.
 He was subsequently appointed to chair an advisory group to decide how to use money raised to support the victims.
 Following the approach used after the Grenfell Tower fire he established a "listening project" and spent months meeting with victims and hearing their stories.
 In November 2020 he advocated for a $34.8 million government compensation package to victims and their families.

 On 27 January 2022 he was announced as the new leader of The Opportunities Party.
+He contested the Ilam seat at the 2023 New Zealand general election.
+Manji came second place behind National Party candidate Hamish Campbell in the Ilam electorate, winning 10,863 votes.
+TOP only received 2.22% of the party vote, which was below the five percent threshold needed to enter Parliament.

+On 3 December 2023, he announced that he was stepping down from his role as leader of The Opportunities Party following the party's failure to be elected to parliament in the 2023 New Zealand general election.